wujinjun-MC/Better-Cave-Dimensions/README.md

 May only support 1.21.4+

+# FAQ

-> This branch is _ commits ahead of, _ commits behind `klinbee/Better-Cave-Worlds:main`
+1. > This branch is _ commits ahead of, _ commits behind `klinbee/Better-Cave-Worlds:main`

-Don't worry.
+    - Don't worry.
 "Sync fork" can not be used due to different path, but I track upstream changes and apply to correct files.

+2. How to enter this dimension?
+    - Vanilla: `/execute in better_cave_dimensions:cave tp 0 256 0`
+    - With Multiverse plugin: `/mv tp world_better_cave_dimensions_cave`

-## Goals
+# Goals
 - Structure fix:
     - Full generation:
         - [x] Pillager outpost